ksudhir007/mizu/docs/index.md

 ## Key Features

-* View all HTTP requests, REST and gRPC API calls in real time
+* Real time view of all HTTP requests, REST and gRPC API calls
 * Simple and powerful CLI
 * No installation or code instrumentation
 * Mizu works completely on premises (on-prem)